sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 Some tips:
 - `debug` : to display some info about the logging system creation on startup (where it looks)
 - `scan` : if some modifications are made on the file, they will be taken into account in live.
-This is particularly useful in production when you just want to get some debug messages for a short amount of time.
+This is particularly useful in production when we just want to get some debug messages for a short amount of time.

 It's also possible to use a custom config file (multi-environment configurations):
 ```xml